Arm exponent for the Gaussian free field on metric graphs in intermediate dimensions: Markovian loops

 with $\partial K$ denoting the interior boundary of the set $K$.
-For $k \geq 1$, one has for all $y \in B(x,R)$, applying the Markov property at time $D_{k-1}$ and noting that for $z \in K$ the function $u \mapsto P_u(R_1<\infty,Z_{R_1}=z)$ is harmonic in $B$,
+For $k \geq 1$, one has for all $y \in B(x,R)$, applying the Markov property at time $D_{k-1}$ and noting that, for $z \in K$ the function $u \mapsto P_{u}(R_{1}<\infty ,Z_{R_{1}}=z)$ is harmonic in $B$,

-By a straightforward induction argument, one finds that $P_y(R_{k}<\infty,Z_{R_k}=z)$ is bounded from above by $(\Cr{c:Harnack}P_{x}(R_{1}<\infty))^{k-1}P_x(R_1<\infty,Z_{R_k}=z)$.
-We now choose $z=y$, sum over $y\in{\partial K}$ and plug the resulting estimate into \eqref{eq:mu-UB-pf1}.
-Consequently, using that $P_{x}(R_{1}<\infty) \leq \sup_{z \in B^{\mathsf c}} P_z(H_K < \infty)$, which is at most $c \cdot \text{cap}(K) (\zeta R)^{-\nu}$ by a last-exit decomposition and \eqref{eq:intro_Green}, (in particular this implies that $\Cr{c:Harnack}P_{x}(R_{1}<\infty) \leq 1-c$ for some $c> 0$ upon possibly taking $\zeta\geq C$ and hence the convergence of the resulting geometric series in \eqref{eq:mu-UB-pf1}), the bound \eqref{eq:mu-UB} readily follows.
+By a straightforward induction argument, one finds that $P_{y}(R_{k}<\infty ,Z_{R_{k}}=z)$ is bounded from above by $(\Cr{c:Harnack}P_{x}(R_{1}<\infty ))^{k-1}P_{x}(R_{1}<\infty ,Z_{R_{k}}=z)$.
+We now choose $z=y$, sum over $y\in{\partial K}$, and plug the resulting estimate into \eqref{eq:mu-UB-pf1}.
+Consequently, using that $P_{x}(R_{1}<\infty ) \leq \sup_{z \in B^{\mathsf c}} P_{z}(H_{K} < \infty )$, which is, at most, $c \cdot \text{cap}(K) (\zeta R)^{-\nu}$ by a last-exit decomposition and \eqref{eq:intro_Green} (in particular, this implies that $\Cr{c:Harnack}P_{x}(R_{1}<\infty ) \leq 1-c$ for some $c> 0$ upon possibly taking $\zeta \geq C$ and hence the convergence of the resulting geometric series in \eqref{eq:mu-UB-pf1}), the bound \eqref{eq:mu-UB} readily follows.

-To deduce \eqref{eq:mu-LB} one first observes, recalling the discussion that led to \eqref{eq:mu-UB-pf1}, that $\kappa(\gamma) \geq 1$ on the event appearing on the left-hand side of \eqref{eq:mu-LB} if $\gamma$ is rooted in $K$.
-To obtain a lower bound, one simply retains loops $\gamma$ with $\kappa(\gamma)=1$, re-roots such loops similarly as above \eqref{eq:mu-UB-pf1}, and requires the required capacity to be generated `on the way back', i.e.~after time $D_1$ and before exiting the ball of radius $R$ around $Z_{D_1}$ (which occurs before hitting $K$ if $\lambda_0>2$), to find that for all $ t \geq 1$,
+To deduce \eqref{eq:mu-LB}, one first observes, recalling the discussion that led to \eqref{eq:mu-UB-pf1}, that $\kappa (\gamma ) \geq 1$ on the event appearing on the left-hand side of \eqref{eq:mu-LB} if $\gamma $ is rooted in $K$.
+To obtain a lower bound, one simply retains loops $\gamma $ with $\kappa (\gamma )=1$, reroots such loops similarly as above \eqref{eq:mu-UB-pf1}, and requires the required capacity to be generated ``on the way back,'' that is,~after time $D_{1}$ and before exiting the ball of radius $R$ around $Z_{D_{1}}$ (which occurs before hitting $K$ if $\lambda _{0}>2$), to find that, for all $ t \geq 1$,

-where $Z_{[0,s]}= \{ x \in {G}: Z_t = x \text{ for some } t \in [0,s]\} $ and $\partial_{\text{out}}B=\{x\in{B^{\mathsf{c}}}:\exists\,y\in{B}\text{ with }y\sim x\}$.
-Applying the Markov property at time $T_{B(z,R)}$ and noting that $X_{T_{B(z,R)}}\in{B(x, (\zeta+C)R)}$ for all $z\in{\partial_{\text{out}}B}$ by \cite[(2.8)]{DrePreRod2}, the probability in the second line of \eqref{eq:mu-UB-pf3} is bounded from below by
+where $Z_{[0,s]}= \{ x \in {G}: Z_{t} = x \text{ for some } t \in [0,s]\} $ and $\partial _{\text{out}}B=\{x\in{B^{\mathsf{c}}}:\exists y\in{B} \text{ with }y\sim x\}$.
+Applying the Markov property at time $T_{B(z,R)}$ and noting that $X_{T_{B(z,R)}}\in{B(x, (\zeta +C)R)}$ for all $z\in{\partial _{\text{out}}B}$ by \cite{DrePreRod2}, (2.8), the probability in the second line of \eqref{eq:mu-UB-pf3} is bounded from below by